Financial Calculators

 Simple Interest Plus Principal Calculator

-The simple interest calculator allows you to determine the amount of interest you can receive or pay over the life of your loan.
+The simple interest calculator helps you easily determine the exact amount of interest you will pay or earn over the life of a loan or investment.

-You can use the simple interest calculator to calculate the principal, the interest rate, or the time of interest accrual.
+Beyond calculating just the total interest, you can use our simple interest calculator to find the initial principal amount, the precise interest rate, or the total time of interest accrual.

 The Information You Need to Use the Simple Interest Calculator